LSPHP Options¶

 Setting LSAPI_CHILDREN

-should be set to match the value of Max Connections.
+and Max Connections should match the value of LSAPI_CHILDREN

 LSAPI_AVOID_FORK¶